wp-plugins/wp-meetup/README.txt

 * Initial release

 == Upgrade Notice ==

+= 2.0.0 =
+* Important upgrade!
+We have completely overhauled the plugin, all the while ensuring it will work with your current WP-Meetup version and all your events.
+The new version is quicker, cleaner, and has more transparent update notices and error reporting, so that we can better help people with errors remotely.

 = 1.5.0 =
 * Starting with version 1.5.0, you now have the ability to show any number of previous and future events!
 Try, for example, [wp-meetup-calendar start_month=-2 end_month=2].
 This will show a total of 4 months (2 previous months, and the next 2 months, all relative to the current month).
 Play around with it, it's great to be able to have this variable calendar showing!